LogicalOverflow/music-sync/README.md

 To start a player use `music-sync-player`.
 By default this tries to connect to a server at `127.0.0.1:1333` (`--address`, `--port`).
 For more options check `music-sync-player --help`.

-The ssh terminal on the server is use to control the server.
+The ssh terminal on the server is used to control the server.
 You can manage the current playlist, pause and resume playback and set the playback volume for all clients.
-A quick reference of the commands:
+Theses commands are avilable:
  * `queue filename [position]` - Adds filename to the playlist at position or the end.
  * `remove position` - Removes the song at position from the playlist
  * `jump position` - Jumps to position in the playlist, interrupting the current song